Local Tips + Hidden Gems Things To Do

 And if you’re visiting with family, you can combine it with nearby easy outdoor spots like Roberts Point Park so the kids get both quiet time and play time.

-Is it “worth it”?
+Is it “worth visiting”?

-If you’re looking for loud entertainment?
-Probably not.
-If you like small details, history, and places that feel layered?
-Yes.
+If you like unique spots, small details, island history, and places that feel layered?
+Absolutely yes.

 It won’t be the most dramatic part of your visit to Port A. But it might be one of the most unexpectedly peaceful moments of your trip.
 And sometimes that’s what you remember most.